ecquack/Project68/README.md

 The goal was to create a self contained computer using a minimum number of components and tools.

-The project is open source.
-Binaries are provided, but to build the PIC18 firmware from scratch you will need the commercial CSS PICC compiler.

 Special thanks to *crmaykish*, creator of the Mackerel-08 project.

 This project is at an early stage of development.